 I made this three layers using an 8” round.
 Mama usually does two in a 9” round.
 To each his own, but both will work.

 If you don’t care about the gluten-free thing, then just sub regular all-purpose flour for the tapioca flour below.

 You can also omit the jam in between the layers and serve this with the jam as a drizzle on the side if you’re like Sally Albright and on the side is a very big thing for you.

-Just before you’re ready to assemble, beat the whipped cream and confectioner’s sugar until stiff peaks form (but not butter!).
+- Just before you’re ready to assemble, beat the whipped cream and confectioner’s sugar until stiff peaks form (but not so much as to make it butter!).

 NOTE: For those of you who know what I’m talking about, I’m switching this over to self-hosted this week.
 I barely know what that means.
 I’m scared about it, but as I’ve watched my capacity climb close to 100% the past few months, I realize that it’s time.
 Bottom line is that the site may be down/wonky for…I honestly have no idea how much time.
 Bear with me, and we’ll be coming back full swing with birthday favorites week!